Fed up with looking at your old radiators? Paint them a smart new colour to give them a low cost refresh

 If you don't want a white radiator paint or are unsure what what to buy we can help you out with our best radiator paint guide.
-This offers brush options, spray paint options for a factory like finish and a wider range of colours to choose from.
+This offers brush and spray paint options for a factory-like finish, along with a wider range of colours to choose from.

 Once you have your ready, you can begin assembling your tools, which should include: